 FACILITIES, PROGRAMS, AND SPECIAL EVENTS:

 Select facilities are CLOSED at this time.
 Hopkins Community Center & Terrace Room and Sports & Recreation Center are OPEN to the public, while the Haish Gymnasium is only open for select scheduled programs.
 Staff will be announcing the opening of Haish Gym in the near future!
-Check out our Spring Program Guide to explore what programs are offered.
+Check out our Summer Program Guide to explore what programs are offered.
 Visit our 'Virtual Community Center' to explore virtual program options!